marq24/ha-evcc/HA_AS_EVCC_SOURCE.md

 2. The text '__[YOUR-TOKEN-HERE]__' have to be replaced with the _Long-lived access token_ you have just created in HA.

-   E.g. when your token is: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiIzNWVjNzg5M2Y0ZjQ0MzBmYjUwOGEwMmU4N2Q0MzFmNyIsImlhdCI6MTcxNTUwNzYxMCwiZXhwIjoyMDMwODY3NjEwfQ.GMWO8saHpawkjNzk-uokxYeaP0GFKPQSeDoP3lCO488`, then you need to replaced `[YOUR-HA-INSTANCE]` with this (long) token text.
+   E.g. when your token is: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiIzNWVjNzg5M2Y0ZjQ0MzBmYjUwOGEwMmU4N2Q0MzFmNyIsImlhdCI6MTcxNTUwNzYxMCwiZXhwIjoyMDMwODY3NjEwfQ.GMWO8saHpawkjNzk-uokxYeaP0GFKPQSeDoP3lCO488`, then you need to replaced `[YOUR-TOKEN-HERE]` with this (long) token text.

 So as short example (with all replacements) would look like: